Thammudu (2025 film): Plot

-This film starts with Jai, a skilled archer who aims to get a gold medal in the upcoming 2025 Archery World Cup, but his coach has been dissatisfied with his performance in practice sessions and encourages him to find a solution regarding his situation.
-Later, with the encouragement of Chitra, an entrepreneur as well as his best friend and only constant support, Jai gets to realize his emotional trauma of being separated from his elder sister, Snehalata, who has a motherly bond with him, during childhood.
+Jai is a skilled archer who aims to win a gold medal in the upcoming 2025 Archery World Cup.
+However, his coach has been dissatisfied with his performance in practice sessions and encourages him to find a solution to his situation.
+Later, with the encouragement of Chitra, an entrepreneur and his best friend and only constant support, Jai realizes his emotional trauma of being separated from his elder sister, Snehalata, who has a motherly bond with him, during childhood.
 20 years ago, Snehalata, a woman of her word, loved a man and promised to marry him, but her father opposed her decision.
 With no other option left to keep her promise, she decided to elope with her lover and sent the plan in a letter through her brother, the young Jai.
-But when Jai is about to go out, his father notices the letter.
-Jai's father fears that his son will give the letter to him, and he becomes angry and marries her off to another person.
+When Jai is about to go out, his father notices the letter.
+Jai's father fears that his son will give the letter to him, and he becomes angry and marries Snehalata off to another person.
 After the marriage, Snehalata got to know that her lover had committed suicide for not marrying her, and she became angry at her father and later disowned them.

-Jai and Chitra trace her to Hyderabad and finds out that she became an IAS and changed her identity to Jhansi Kiranmayi.
-Jhansi is now a principled government officer who refuses to sign off on a falsified report related to a chemical factory explosion in Vizag, and she promises herself to get justice for the victims in the blast.
-Her decision places her and her family in danger from a powerful and corrupt industrialist, Agarwal, who has phonophobia and hyperacusis, and he cannot bear to hear any sound more than 20 decibels.
+Jai and Chitra trace Snehalata to Hyderabad and find out that she became an IAS and changed her identity to Jhansi Kiranmayi.
+Jhansi is now a principled government officer who refuses to sign off on a falsified report related to a chemical factory explosion in Vizag.
+She promises herself to get justice for the victims in the blast.
+Her decision places her and her family in danger from Agarwal, a powerful and corrupt industrialist who has phonophobia and hyperacusis and cannot bear to hear any sound greater than 20 decibels.

-A tribal festival called "Pagadalamma Jatara" comes once every 12 years in the remote Ambaragodugu forest region near the Andhra–Chhattisgarh border.
-It is a lawless land and well known for ruthless decoits, where Jhansi and her family take the Darshan.
+A tribal festival called "Pagadalamma Jatara" comes once every 12 years in the remote Ambaragodugu forest region near the Andhra–Odisha border.
+It is a lawless land known for ruthless decoits, where Jhansi and her family take the Darshan.
 There, Agarwal orchestrates a violent attack on Jhansi's family.
 Jai, in search of his sister, reaches the location and reunites with her.
 As the night unfolds, he takes on the responsibility of defending his sister and her loved ones against multiple waves of assaults.
 Utilizing his archery skills and driven by a desire for redemption and familial love, Jai confronts the attackers in a survival battle that tests his endurance and moral resolve.
-In the route they are trying to cross Ambaragodugu; thereafter, after talking with Jhansi, Chitra and Jai understand that Jhansi had lost her word once, and she considers it as her new life.
-Jhansi declares that she is not Snehalata anymore: she considers her past as a dead person.
-Getting respect for her thoughts, the duo decides not to reveal their identity to her.
-Jai decides to protect Jhansi and her family, and the duo starts guarding them from the threats of Agarwal.
+En route, they try to cross Ambaragodugu.
+After talking with Jhansi, Chitra and Jai understand that Jhansi lost her word once and considers it as her new life.
+Jhansi declares that she is not Snehalata: she considers her past dead.
+Having respect for her thoughts, the duo decides not to reveal their identity to her.
+Jai decides to protect Jhansi and her family, and the duo guards them from Agarwal's threats.